ClickCease

 • For an adult male, the bumper will strike the knee area, and the front edge of the hood will strike the thigh.

-Numerous common factors contribute to pedestrian accidents.
-Negligence is one of the most common factors.
+Numerous common factors contribute to pedestrian accidents, including negligence.
 Motorists are responsible for adhering to the laws of the road and driving safely and observably at all times.
 Pedestrians are killed every day due to a driver’s negligence.

 Some common negligent practices by motorists include: